gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 That's three new (✨) things and a bunch of tools I've stuck with (👌).

-I stuck with markdown, Gulp, Typescript and PostCSS because they all work for me and I've had enough of an issue with any of them to opt for anything else that's I've seen and/or tried.
+I stuck with markdown, Gulp, Typescript, and PostCSS because they all work for me without any issues.

 Now, why the changes?

 ### AWS for hosting

-The move to AWS was driven by a desire to learn AWS.
+A desire to learn AWS drove the move from Netlify.
 Netlify has a fantastic feature set and I'd still recommend it to folks if they haven't tried it.
 (I may go back once I get a feel for the average cost of AWS).